-The Anthos Service Mesh dashboards in the Cloud Console currently aren't available.
+The Anthos Service Mesh dashboards in the Google Cloud console currently aren't available.
 However, you can still view logs in Cloud Logging and metrics in Cloud Monitoring for each project.

 The other Supported default features listed on the Supported features page for the

 asm-gcp-multiprojectconfiguration profile are enabled.